benyji/fire-alarm-system/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a online copy up and running follow these simple steps.
+To get an online copy up and running follow these simple steps.

 ### Prerequisites